New to Canada? We can help register your child for school!

 What to bring to your appointment

-- proof of your address in Ottawa (rental or mortgage agreement, or utility bill)
+- Proof of your address in Ottawa (rental or mortgage agreement, utility bill, or bank/credit card statement)

-- your, or your child’s baptismal certificate (only for students in Kindergarten to Grade 8)
+- Your, or your child’s, baptismal certificate (for students in Grade 1 to 8)

 What will happen during your visit

-Your appointment will typically be two to three hours long.
-Here is a brief description of what a typical appointment with our Family Welcome Centre for Newcomers might look like:
+Both you and your child will need to attend your appointment.
+Your appointment will be approximately two to three hours long.
+Here is a brief description of what a typical appointment at our Family Welcome Centre might look like:

 We meet with your family.

-You will meet with one of our caring staff members, and together will discuss your child’s school history, personal goals, and interests.
+You will meet with one of our Intake and Assessment Teachers to discuss your child’s school history, personal goals, and interests.

-We will assess your child by asking them to show their understanding of math and English (speaking, reading and writing).
-This is an assessment and not a test, so there are no marks or grades, and there is no need for students to prepare.
-The purpose and goal of this assessment is to help us create the best plan for your child to succeed in one of our schools.
+We will assess your child’s math and English skills (speaking, reading and writing).
+This is not a test, so there are no marks or grades, and there is no need for your child to prepare.

 We provide your family with feedback.

-Our intake and assessment teacher will provide you with feedback and recommendations from the assessment results.
-We will also produce an Assessment Report that will be sent to your child’s new school.
+Our teachers will provide you with feedback and recommendations from the assessment results, and send the assessment report to your child’s new school.

 We help you complete your registration documents.